Misfit-138/OpenBSD_Sauengard/README.md

 brilliant Dark Tower tabletop electronic board game.
 It is a fun and immersive RPG with relatively sophisticated battle system, great loot and inventory, customizable character creation, an epic quest, and leveling.
-It also features immersive atmospherics,
+It also features immersive atmospherics, background music
 >and ASCII artwork.
 Sauengard runs in the console, or within a virtual console.

 ## Development: